It took a few visits before we finally decided to bring you this well-kept secret and list of unique experiences in Costa da Morte.

 2. Check in a fairytale cottage at Cabañas de Lires.

-Ines and Braulio, the young couple managing this idyllic accommodation, have made every countryside prince and princess dream come true and now it is possible to enjoy a slow-paced holiday in Costa da Morte in one of the three wood cabins they built in Lires.
-Two stories, they host up to 4 people comfortably and are equipped with a full kitchen, bathroom, and a living-room.
+Ines and Braulio, the young couple managing this idyllic accommodation, have made every countryside prince and princess glamping dream come true and now it is possible to enjoy a slow-paced holiday in Costa da Morte in one of the three wood cabins they built in Lires.
+Cabañas de Lires have two stories, they host up to 4 people comfortably and are equipped with a full kitchen, bathroom, and a living-room.
 Surrounded by a gorgeous garden, customers can also enjoy the outdoor swimming pool on a sunny day, a barbecue area and a cozy Summerhouse on top of the Galician coast nearby beaches.

 Breakfast is served on a little basket picnic and includes freshly squeezed orange juice, a selection of teas and jams to choose from, coffee, milk, freshly baked french bread and homemade cake.
 Just what someone would need to gather all the needed energy to tackle some Costa da Morte goodness down!.